dhall-lang/dhall-lang/standard/binary.md

 ### Function application

-Decode a CBOR list beginning with `0` as function application, where the second element is the function and the remaining elements are the function arguments:
+Decode a CBOR array beginning with `0` as function application, where the second element is the function and the remaining elements are the function arguments: